bazel-contrib/rules_jvm_external/README.md

 pinned_maven_install()
 ```

-Since all artifacts are store locally in Bazel's cache, it means that **fully
+Since all artifacts are stored locally in Bazel's cache, it means that **fully
 offline builds are possible** after the initial `bazel fetch @maven//...`.

 Whenever you make a change to the list of `artifacts` or `repositories`, you